nuagenetworks/vis-graphs/README.md

             },
             {
                 "columField": "status",
-                "type": "selection" // for `selection`, columnText must be empty and value of status field should be string }
+                "type": "selection" // for `selection`, value of status field should be string }

         ]